Energy

 Your GP could also refer you to the council for support if they have concerns about health conditions caused by or worsened by living in a cold home.

-Applying for ECO4, ECO+ or ECO Flex
+Applying for ECO4, Great British Insulation Scheme or ECO Flex

 If you are interested in or think you might be eligible for any of the schemes you can contact Home Energy Scotland on 0808 808 2282 or visit their website at www.homeenergyscotland.org